mersy-28/tempus-today/README.md

 # 📅 Tempus Today – Events Viewer

 A vanilla JavaScript web app that displays important historical events on any day of the year.

 ## Powered by the [MuffinLabs "Today in History" API](https://github.com/johnymontana/on-this-day)

 ---

 ## Features

 - View important **historical events** from **today** or **any day you choose**
+- See all notable **births** and **deaths** that occurred on the chosen day
 - Toggle between **newest first** and **oldest first**
 - Wikipedia links for additional reading
 - Clean and responsive **Bootstrap 5 UI**